kovacsakos14/hakap/kubeinstall/README.md

-# Kubernetes Cluster Deployer and Withdrawer
+# Kubernetes Cluster Deployer and Withdrawer Manually turn off swap in /etc/fstab (put '#' before the line)

 Based on the previous works of szefoka/openfaas_lab and danielkeszei/thesis_scripts.